ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/backup-task.markdown

 [restore](../../../studio/server/databases/create-new-database/from-backup#create-a-database-from-backup)
 your database from that point.
 Learn more in [Backup Overview](../../../server/ongoing-tasks/backup-overview).

-* This view allows you to create ongoing **periodic backup tasks**, as well as one-time **manual backups**, for a particular database.
+* This article will show you how to create ongoing [**periodic backup tasks**](../../../studio/database/tasks/backup-task#backup-creation), as well as one-time
+[**manual backups**](../../../studio/database/tasks/backup-task#creating-one-time-manual-backups), for a particular database.

-* It lists manual and periodic backups for the database, and also the **server-wide backups** for this server.
+* It includes manual and periodic backups for the database, and also **server-wide backups** for the server.
 See [Studio: Server-Wide Backups](../../../studio/server/server-wide-backup) to learn more.

 * A backup is _not_ equivalent to replicating your data, as explained below in